 Since balsamic is naturally sweeter, you probably won’t need any honey if you used it in the basic recipe.

 olive oil + lemon + Dijon + garlic + herbs of choice + salt & pepper = Lemon-Herb Dressing

 Simply replace the vinegar with lemon juice, add herbs and you’ve made a lemon herb salad dressing.
 A completely different flavor from the base recipe – how easy is that?
 It’s wonderful for Greek salads with feta, tomatoes, cucumbers, and onions.

 olive oil+ rice vinegar + sesame oil + Dijon + honey (not pictured) + sriracha sauce + garlic + s&p = Asian Dressing

-Did you know you could take the same basic vinaigrette recipe, use rice vinegar and add Asian flavor from sesame oil and sriracha sauce to make an Asian dressing?
+Did you know you can take the same basic homemade vinaigrette salad dressing recipe, use rice vinegar and add Asian flavor from sesame oil and sriracha sauce to make an Asian dressing?
 Yep, it’s that easy!
 This is perfect for Asian inspired cabbage slaws (cabbage + carrots + onions + sesame seeds) and noodle salads.